 So there is not just a Bundy Militant Inner Circle cast that appeared again in 2016, but agitators like Macfarlane, and other elements like the gospel singer family showed up at Malheur.

 Questions need to be asked about potential coordination between Bundy and militia groups leading up to Bunkerville, how Ammon Bundy ended up moving to Idaho nestled amid militias, and coordination and potential sources of financing militia activities.
 As an example of costs, motel room prices in Burns had been jacked up to over a hundred dollars a night, and the FBI was renting blocks of room to keep the militias out.
-Militants drove expensive vehicles, spent considerable periods of time away from jobs, drove long distances, and hotel costs were high.
+Militants drove expensive vehicles, spent considerable periods of time in remote jobs ,drove long distances, and hotel costs were high.

 Militia Appears Unrepentant